fsvreddit/automodmail/redditWiki.md

 ## Responding to comments appealing automod actions

 For example, you might have an Automod rule that removes a comment and replies to the user explaining why the content was removed.
 I recommend that any rules that act on mod actions like removepost or removecomment use a very short action_within timespan to avoid responding to unrelated things.
+In this example, you might have a rule that removes links from social media platforms, with an action_reason that includes "social links filter".

     ---
     body: ["removed", "not showing", "deleted"]